-In June 2016, the United States Fashion Industry Association (USFIA) released the third annual Fashion Industry Benchmarking Study, a survey of executives from leading textile, apparel, and fashion brands, retailers, importers, and wholesalers.
+In July 2017, the United States Fashion Industry Association (USFIA) released the fourth annual Fashion Industry Benchmarking Study, a survey of executives from leading textile, apparel, and fashion brands, retailers, importers, and wholesalers.

 The survey was conducted in conjunction with Dr. Sheng Lu, Assistant Professor at the University of Delaware's Department of Fashion & Apparel Studies.
 The survey asked respondents about the business outlook, sourcing practices, utilization of Free Trade Agreements and preference programs, and views on trade policy.

 While the majority of executives are optimistic about the five-year outlook for the fashion industry, the percentage fell from 92.3 percent in 2016 to 71.0 percent in 2017—a record low since we began conducting the study in 2014.
 This decline could be explained by the rise of new challenges for the industry—specifically, the “protectionist trade policy agenda in the United States,” which executives rank as their top challenge this year, up from being ranked the #10 challenge last year.